kyleringram/workoutAppPlayground/py-js-version/README.md

 - More secure data handling
 - Ability to implement complex server-side logic

+## Authentication and Authorization

+This implementation includes a complete user authentication and authorization system:

+1. **User Registration**: New users can create accounts with username, email, and password
+2. **User Login**: Existing users can log in with their credentials
+3. **Session Management**: Flask sessions keep track of logged-in users
+4. **Authorization**: Only authenticated users can add exercises, record workouts, and view their workout history
+5. **User-specific Data**: Each user can only see and manage their own workout data

+### How Authentication Works

+1. **Backend (Python)**:
+   - Stores user credentials securely in the database
+   - Manages user sessions
+   - Restricts API access based on authentication status
+   - Associates workouts with specific users

+2. **Frontend (JavaScript)**:
+   - Provides login and registration forms
+   - Sends authentication requests to the backend
+   - Updates the UI based on authentication status
+   - Filters displayed data to show only the user's own workouts

 ## Future Enhancements

 This example could be extended with:

-1. User authentication and authorization
-2. More advanced data visualization
+1. More advanced data visualization
-3. Offline capabilities with service workers
+2. Offline capabilities with service workers
-4. Real-time updates with WebSockets
+3. Real-time updates with WebSockets
-5. More sophisticated error handling
+4. More sophisticated error handling
+5. Password reset functionality